10 Beautiful Airbnbs in Shenandoah That You Can Book

 With its idyllic vistas, wineries, historic towns, and a national park, Shenandoah Valley offers a great backdrop for a relaxing escape—whether that’s a quick weekend getaway, a special family celebration, or a workation.

-If you are looking for a West Virginia or Virginia mountain Airbnb in this scenic region or a , we’ve got you covered.
+If you are looking for a West Virginia or Virginia mountain Airbnb in this scenic region, we’ve got you covered.
 Of course, the main draws are picture-perfect views, privacy, and proximity to restaurants and recreational activities such as hiking and fishing.

 We rounded up some of the most spectacular rental homes in Shenandoah Valley—from traditional mountain cabins to modern barns (and even a yurt), which you can book for your next Shenandoah getaway.